 Syllabi Suggestions

-Departments should prepare undergraduate students for working with ITAs.
-It may be helpful to include the information below (or something similar) in the syllabi for courses with ITAs:
+Departments should prepare undergraduate students for working with International Teaching Assistants (ITAs).
+It may be helpful to include the information below (or something similar) in the syllabi for courses with ITAs, or to encourage ITAs to adapt and disseminate this information to their students in other ways:

-• Get to know your TA and take this opportunity to ask questions about your TA’s culture and life experiences.
-The more you know and like your TA, the easier it will be to patient.
+- Get to know your TA and take this opportunity to ask questions about your TA’s culture, life, and academic experiences.
+The more you interact with your TA, the easier it will be to hone your communication skills.